adams-cam/power_GxE/README.md

 # power_GxE

-This resposity holds code for a shinyapp which calculate power and sample size for gene and environment epidemiology studies.
+This resposity holds code for a shinyapp for calculating power and sample size for gene and environment genetic epidemiology studies.

 Shinyapp is here: https://camadams.shinyapps.io/power_gxe/